 Who we are

-We are Shoreline Housing Partnership, a registered housing provider, a registered charity and a company limited by guarantee.
+We are Shoreline Housing Partnership, a registered housing provider, a Community Benefit Society and a company limited by guarantee.
 Our primary purpose is to provide housing accommodation for those who are in need.

 When collecting, holding or using your personal information we promise to: